Admission Requirements – Practical Nursing

 Assessments

-An applicant may be recommended to write The Canadian Adult Achievement Test (CAAT) or other assessment type test.
+An applicant may be recommended to write The Canadian Adult Achievement Test (CAAT) or other assessment type test or equivalent.

 Share This Page: